 How to Paint Interior RV Walls

-Looking to paint your RV, but don’t know where to start?
-Below I’ve outlined all the steps on how to paint the interior of your RV.
+Looking to paint your RV’s interior, but don’t know where to start?
+We’ve outlined all the steps on how to paint the interior of your RV.

 - 3 gallons of Gripper Primer or Kilz Adhesion Primer